 - Clicked % identifies the percentage of guests who received the survey invite email and clicked the link divided the number of emails that were opened.
 To drive your click rates, you must optimize your invitation email.
 The primary goal of the email is to have the guest click the link.
 (If you notice that your "Completed" amount of surveys is higher than your "Clicked" amount of surveys, this is likely due to the fact that reminder emails are turned on.
 We currently do not show email engagement stats for your reminder emails.
 Hence, a user might click the reminder email, fill out the survey but never engage with the invite email - thus allowing for higher completed surveys than clicked surveys.)

 - Make the survey link the focus of the email, and separate it from the rest of the text.
 Keep the email itself short and simple, in addition, mention that the survey will not take more than 5 - 10 minutes.
-Lastly, avoid poor image quality in your head photo.
+Lastly, avoid poor image quality in your header photo.

 - Completion Rates

 - Completion Rates looks at the combination of (a) the number of guests who completed the entire survey and submitted a review, and (b) guests who just completed at least the required questions within the "internal" page of the survey.
 This total number is divided by the number of emails sent will get you the "completed %.".
 To optimize your completion rate, be sure to follow all of the best practices above.
 In addition, keep your survey format and custom questions in mind.

 Considerations for your Survey

 Create a survey that is the correct length.
 Aim for a survey that takes about 5 - 10 minutes to complete and ideally keep your survey below 25 questions total.
 Any more than this and we notice response rates decline.

 Check your reporting.
 If you notice that a particular question is not receiving feedback, ask yourself why?
 Are these questions relevant to the guest experience?
 Is it redundant of other questions in the survey?